metcalsr28/KDE2Text/README.md

 rm Capture2Text.zip
 ```

-*NOTE: The next section should work, but just tried it on a fresh install and it didn't work.
+## The next section should work, but just tried it on a fresh install and it didn't work.
 Keeping out of interest.

-Creating .Desktop
+### Creating .Desktop

-From main directory:
+#### From main directory:
 ```
 mv KDE2Text.desktop ~/.local/share/applications/KDE2Text.desktop
 cd ~/.local/share/applications